John W. Davis: Appearances before the U.S. Supreme Court

-Davis argued 140 cases before the U.S. Supreme Court during his career.
-Seventy-three were as Solicitor General, and 67 as a private lawyer.
+Of the 140 cases Davis argued before the Supreme Court, 73 were as Solicitor General, and 67 as a private lawyer.
 Lawrence Wallace, who retired from the Office of the Solicitor General in 2003, argued 157 cases during his career but many believe that few attorneys have argued more cases than Davis.
 Daniel Webster and Walter Jones are believed to have argued more cases than Davis, but they were lawyers of a much earlier era.

 Youngstown Steel case

 One of Davis's most influential arguments before the Supreme Court was in Youngstown Sheet & Tube Co. v.
-Sawyer in May 1952, when the Court ruled on Truman's seizure of the nation's steel plants.
+Sawyer in May 1952, when the Court ruled on President Truman's seizure of the nation's steel plants.

 While Davis wasn't brought into the case until March 1952, he was already familiar with the concept of a presidential seizure of a steel mill.
-In 1949, the Republic Steel Company, fearful of advice given to President Truman by Attorney General Tom C. Clark, asked Davis for an opinion letter on whether the President could seize private industry in a "National Emergency."
+In 1949, the Republic Steel Company, fearful of advice given to Truman by Attorney General Tom C. Clark, asked Davis for an opinion letter on whether the President could seize private industry in a "National Emergency."
 Davis wrote that the President could not do so, unless such power already was vested in the President by law.
 He further went on to opine on the Selective Service Act of 1948's intent, and that seizures were only authorized if a company did not sufficiently prioritize government production in a time of crisis.

 Arguing for the steel industry, Davis spoke for 87 minutes before the Court.
 He described Truman's acts as a "'usurpation' of power, that were 'without parallel in American history.'"
-The Justices allowed him to proceed uninterrupted, with only one question from Justice Frankfurter, who may have had a personal feeling against Davis relating to his 1924 presidential campaign.
-It had been predicted that the President's actions would be upheld, and the injunction would be lifted, but the Court decided 6–3, to uphold the injunction stopping the seizure of the steel mills.
+The justices allowed him to proceed uninterrupted, with only one question from Justice Felix Frankfurter, who may have had a personal feeling against Davis relating to his 1924 presidential campaign.
+It had been predicted that the President's actions would be upheld, and the injunction would be lifted, but the Court decided 6–3 to uphold the injunction stopping the seizure of the steel mills.

 Washington Post writer Chalmers Roberts subsequently wrote that rarely "has a courtroom sat in such silent admiration for a lawyer at the bar" in reference to Davis's oral argument.
 Unfortunately, Davis did not allow the oral argument to be printed because the stenographic transcript was so garbled he feared it would not be close to what was said at the Court.

-Of particular note in the case is that one of the Justices in the majority was Tom Clark, who as Attorney General in 1949 had advised Truman to proceed with the seizure of Republic Steel.
-Yet, in 1952, Justice Clark voted with the majority without joining Black's opinion, in direct opposition to his previous advice.
+Of particular note in this case is that one of the justices in the majority was Tom Clark, who as attorney general in 1949 had advised Truman to proceed with the seizure of Republic Steel.
+Yet, in 1952, Justice Clark voted with the majority without joining Justice Hugo Black's opinion, in direct opposition to his previous advice.